 After another failed encounter with a young woman (Alberta Watson), András meets and moves in with a violinist (Susan Strasberg).
 His activities as a student revolutionary oblige him to flee when Soviet forces enter Hungary in 1956.
-Once in Canada, he moves in with Paula (Alexandra Stewart), a ‘frigid’ but accommodating separated business woman, and meets Ann (Helen Shaver), a woman with a boorish husband who desires András but stops short of being unfaithful.
-For no clear reason Paula eventually leaves the country, and after a few years the now liberated Ann seeks out András.
-After a second unsatisfying sexual encounter, the film ends with them as a couple.
+Once in Canada, he moves in with Paula (Alexandra Stewart), a ‘frigid’ but accommodating separated business woman, and meets Ann (Helen Shaver), a woman with a boorish husband.
+She desires András but stops short of being unfaithful.
+For no clear reason Paula eventually leaves the country and, after a few years, the now liberated Ann seeks out András.
+There’s a second unsatisfying sexual encounter, and the film ends with them as a couple.
 The narrator András claims to have learned from his love affairs and reached a level of maturity concerning relationships, undercut by a close up freeze frame of a red rose.

 In Praise of Older Women first played privately at Cannes, and was sold to distributors in fifty countries (Green, “This Party”).
 The premiere was planned for the opening night of the 1978 Toronto Festival of Festivals (now the Toronto International Film Festival), with wider release to follow after the festival premiere.
 However, a dispute between the producers and the Ontario Board of Censors put the showing in doubt.
 Most censor boards passed the film uncut, with age restrictions.
 Quebec rated it suitable for viewers over 14 (“Praise Big at Box Office”) while the MPPA rated it Restricted.
 Alberta requested a cut of about 37 seconds, which the distributor agreed to, and New Brunswick requested a shorter cut (Scott, “Censor Threatens”).